tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 Consider timing is entirely necessary or if it's something you're inflicting upon yourself as a stalling tactic.

 ## startups and making money
 - if you have set well-thought-out and intelligent rules, then FOLLOW THE RULES NO MATTER WHAT.
-You clearly set the rules with intentions, don't break them when something tempting comes up.
+You set the rules with intentions, don't break them when something tempting comes up.
 - Most of the startups will fail.
-So to cover your losses, you need to make sure that the successes are really worth it.
+So to cover your losses, you need to make sure that the successes are worth it.
 - When it comes to investing and angel investments, you have to be 100% comfortable with losing all of your money.
 Therefore, you should only gamble with an amount you can afford to lose.
 - Limit angel investment funds to 10-15% of your liquid assets.
 Nevermore.
 - When designing a product, you have to be keen to use the product yourself.
 If it's not something you're interested in, avoid it.